KykeStack/pokemon-gpt/README.md

 5. **Example cURL Request:**

-The record is empty at the start, needs to be passed return records to keep memory.
+The record is empty at the start, needs to be passed for  memory record.

 ```bash
 curl -X POST http://localhost:8080/game \